 Data base Management

-Volunteer will organize and maintain a digital database of photos and files for division of interpretation materials.
+Volunteer will organize and maintain a digital database of photos and files for Division of Interpretation materials.

 Volunteer will pick up trash and garbage from grounds, building or residences, rakes leaves, pull weeds or water grass from different areas of the fortifications.
-Volunteer may also perform other jobs, such as helping by repairing fences, mixing concrete, and other minor jobs assigned to assist journeyman or semi-skilled masons, woodcrafter or electrician.
+Volunteer may also perform other jobs, such as helping repair fences, mixing concrete, and other minor jobs assigned to assist journeyman or semi-skilled masons, woodcrafter or electrician.

 Volunteer will perform routine plumbing, repairs and/or replaces drains, unclogged drains, faucets, washers, sink handles and any other minor plumbing job.
 Volunteer may also performs minor paint jobs such as scraping, sanding, cleaning and painting, using brushes, rollers and spray guns.